Sing for Water (Scotland) Choir Saturday 15th June 2019

 Do I have to go to rehearsals?

-Unless you’re part of a choir and your Choir Leader is teaching you the songs, the only rehearsals will be ones you organise for yourself (and geographically close singers).
+Unless you’re part of a choir and your Choir Leader is teaching you the songs, the only other rehearsals will be ones you organise for yourself (and geographically close singers).
 You’re expected to be able to sing the songs without paper/notes (apart from the occasional, discreet cheat-sheet), so the more rehearsing you do, the better.

 3. FAQs – Registration etc